Shall-We-Dance/GRIP-seq/README.md

   bash preprocess.sh ${ANALYSIS_DIR} ${GENOME_DIR}
   ```

-  This script will process the fastq files by fastp and cutadapt.
+  This script will process the fastq files by fastp.
 Then mapping reads to genome using STAR.

   We will use an ID call `current` by defalut, to specify, run: